Classical Studies Faculty

 Does work in the history of ancient and early modern philosophy and the philosophy of law.
 Her courses include Ancient Philosophy and Philosophy of Law.
 Ph.D., philosophy, Claremont Graduate University.

 Professor of Art History

 Teaches the classical studies courses Roman and Etruscan Art and City of Rome (taught in Italy).
-Ph.D. and M.A., University of Iowa; B.A., University of Virginia.
+Ph.D., art history, University of Iowa.